 - Complex Case Support (CCS)

-- Humanitarian Settlement Services (HSS)
+- Humanitarian Settlement Program (HSP)

 - Translating and Interpreting Service (TIS)

-SSI is one of the leading providers under the HSS program, which provides initial settlement support to families and individuals who have been granted a permanent visa under Australia’s humanitarian program.
+SSI is one of the leading providers under the HSP program, which provides initial settlement support to families and individuals who have been granted a permanent visa under Australia’s humanitarian program.
 For more information on all of the above services click here.